 If your campus has neither a Title IX office nor a campus advocacy office, the counseling center, guidance counselor or social services may be a good place to start.

-For questions about campus advocacy, Title IX or University Police reporting, training, events or other campus-related inquiries, email firstname.lastname@example.org or call the BAWAR office at 510-430-1298.
+For questions about campus advocacy or additional Title IX resources, email firstname.lastname@example.org or call the BAWAR office at 510-430-1298.

 - Know Your IX: A national resource for clear and concise breakdowns of Title IX, the Clery Act and activism for high schools and universities.